Find Affordable College Courses

 Fairfield, CT

-Out of the 5 schools in Connecticut that were part of this year’s ranking, Fairfield University landed the # 2 spot on the list.
-Located in the suburb of Fairfield, Fairfield U is a private not-for-profit college with a medium-sized student population.
+A rank of #2 on this year’s list means Fairfield University is a great place for computer engineering students working on their master’s degree.
+Located in the suburb of Fairfield, Fairfield U is a private not-for-profit school with a moderately-sized student population.

 About 15% of the students majoring in CE at the school are women while 85% are male.